AtharvaMusale/AtharvaMusale.github.io/_posts/2021-06-06-Vision Transformers.md

 **Hybrid Architecture**-

-In alternative to raw image a patch, input sequence can be formed from feature maps usign CNNs.
-In this hybrid model patch embedding projection **E** (Eq.1) is applie dto the patches extracted from CNN maps.
+An alternative to raw image a patch, input sequence can be formed from feature maps using CNNs.
+In this hybrid model patch embedding projection **E** (Eq.1) is applied to the patches extracted from CNN maps.
 If the patch size is kept as 1x1 then it can simply be a flattened projection.

 # **Fine Tuning and Higher resolution** -